Tukur Yusufu Buratai: Philanthropy

-On 27th June TY Buratai Human Care Foundation has joined the Nigerian Army in paying tribute to 17 courageous soldiers killed during a fierce confrontation with suspected bandit in Mariga Local Government Area of Niger State.
+On 27 June TY Buratai Human Care Foundation has joined the Nigerian Army in paying tribute to 17 courageous soldiers killed during a fierce confrontation with suspected bandit in Mariga Local Government Area of Niger State.
 The donated education materials and welfare to children,of those affected military personnel sacrifice for the nation's.

-The TY Buratai Literary Initiative (TYLI) has distributed 40 assorted books to encouraging reading culture among school children in Girau International School in Kaduna State, Nigeria.
+The TY Buratai Literary Initiative (TYLI) has distributed 40 assorted books to encouraging reading culture among school children in Gorau International School in Kaduna State, Nigeria.

 Awards

 Lt Gen Buratai's honors and awards include: